relaxdiego/python-based-operator/README.md

 TIP: Make your life easier by using [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv)

 #### Install Development Dependencies For the First Time

 ```
 python3 -m pip install --upgrade pip
 python3 -m pip install "pip-tools>=5.2.1,<5.3"
-pip-sync dev-requirements.txt --pip-args '--require-hashes'
+pip-sync dev-requirements.txt requirements.txt
 ```

 #### Subsequent Installation of Development Dependencies

 ```
-pip-sync dev-requirements.txt --pip-args '--require-hashes'
+pip-sync dev-requirements.txt requirements.txt
 ```

 #### When Adding a Development Dependency

 ```
-echo 'a-dependency==1.0.0' >> dev-requirements.in
+echo 'foo==1.0.0' >> dev-requirements.in
 pip-compile --generate-hashes dev-requirements.in
 ```

-The `dev-requirements.txt` file should now be updated.
-Make sure to commit that to the repo:
+The `dev-requirements.txt` file should now be updated.Make sure to commit that to the repo:

 ```
 git add dev-requirements.*
-git commit -m "Add a-dependency to dev-requirements.txt"
+git commit -m "Add foo to dev-requirements.txt"
 git push origin
 ```

-Then install the dev dependencies using `pip-sync` as illustrated above.
+Then install the dev dependencies using `pip-sync` as shown above.

 #### When Adding a Runtime Dependency

 ```
-echo 'a-dependency==1.0.0' >> requirements.in
+echo 'bar==1.0.0' >> requirements.in
 pip-compile --generate-hashes requirements.in
 ```